simonepri/upash/readme.md

 Media covers the theft of large collections of passwords on an almost daily basis.
-Media coverage of password theft discloses the password storage scheme, the weakness of that scheme, and often discloses a large population of compromised credentials that can affect multiple web sites or other applications.
+Media coverage of password theft discloses the password storage scheme, the weakness of that scheme, and often discloses a large population of compromised credentials that can affect multiple websites or other applications.

 Proper storage helps prevent theft, compromise, and malicious use of credentials.
 Information systems store passwords and other credentials in a variety of